rossaddison/yii3-i/README.md

 **To enable your signed-up Client to make payments:**
 * Step 1: Make sure you have created a client ie. Client ...
 View ...
 New
-* Step 1: Create a Settings...User Account
+* Step 2: Create a Settings...User Account
-* Step 2: Use the Assigned Client ...
+* Step 3: Use the Assigned Client ...
 Burger Button ... and assign the New User Account to an existing Client.
 * Step 4: Make sure they are active.
+* Step 5: Make sure the relevant invoice has the status 'sent' either by manualy editing the status of the invoice under Invoice ...
+View ...
+Options or by actually sending the invoice to the client by email under Invoice ...
+View ...
+Options.

 **To install at least a service and a product, and a foreign and a non-foreign client automatically follow these steps please:**